Tusiwei/BIR-D/README.md

 ## :diamonds: Checkpoints and Environment
-- Download pretrained uncondition DDPMs on ImageNet-256 from (https://github.com/openai/guided-diffusion).
+- Download pretrained uncondition DDPMs on ImageNet-256.

 - For the downloaded dataset folder, command below can be used to automatically generate NPZ files that meet the requirements: